fazlearefin/ubuntu-dev-machine-setup/README.md

 - **role: base**
   - mount `/tmp` on tmpfs (reduce SSD read writes and increase SSD lifespan; no leftover files on system shutdown)
-  - **remove snapd and all snap packages; if you want snap packages pack, remove the file `/etc/apt/preferences.d/nosnap.pref`**
+  - remove snapd and all snap packages (set `remove_snapd` to `False` when running the `ansible-playbook` command above)
+    - remove the file `/etc/apt/preferences.d/nosnap.pref` if you plan to use snap at a later time after running the ansible playbooks in this repo
   - set default system editor to vim instead of nano
   - enable ufw firewall but open ssh port with rate limiting
   - disable system crash reports